y2kbugger/weeklyreview_todotxt/readme.txt

 1 List out all items missing a proj:codename
     Options:
         - Assign to a project
-        - Turn into a project
+        - Assign to new project (Create a project for it)
-        - Create a project for it
+        - Turn into a project (no input)

 Curate projects
 1 Ensure all projects have a priority